-I want you to imagine the scene as it plays out in towns and villages all over Israel: a few dozen people, setting off together early in the morning.
-Just a handful of families; some of the women are carrying infants on their backs; the men leading donkeys; the very young and the very old riding in carts.
-As they begin walking, there’s the usual chatter, talk about children, the weather, the crops.
-Then after a while, someone begins to sing, and one by one, the others join in.
-A few miles down the road, they meet up with a group from the next village traveling to the same destination.
-Their convoy grows larger; their singing louder and more joyful.
-As the miles pass by, more and more groups come alongside them, walking and talking and singing.
-Finally, they come into view of the city and every road, in every direction, is filled with pilgrims all converging on Jerusalem.
-And then they hear the voices all singing, all joined together in praise and worship to God.
+I want you to imagine the scene as it plays out in towns and villages all over Israel: a few dozen people, leaving their homes early in the morning.
+Just a handful of families; some of the mom’s are carrying babies on their backs; the men leading donkeys; the very young and the very old riding in carts.
+As they begin walking, there’s the usual talk about children, the weather, the crops.
+Then after a while, someone begins to sing, and one by one, the others join in the song.
+A few miles down the road, they meet up with a group from the next village making the same trip.
+Their group grows larger; their singing louder and more joyful.
+As the miles pass, more and more groups come alongside them, walking and talking and singing.
+Finally, they come into view of the city and every road, in every direction, is filled with pilgrims all gathering in Jerusalem.
+Can you imagine all those voices singing together, all joined together in praise and worship to God?
 It must have been absolutely thrilling.

 The Law of Moses required that every adult male make this journey three times a year.
-It was not optional.
-Everyone had to go, whether they wanted to or not.
-And yet, there is no hint of reluctance here, no thought that the author is going grudgingly, or against his will.
-He’s not going out of a sense of duty or religious obligation.
+It was not an option; everyone had to go, whether they wanted to or not.
+But what strikes are is that this is such a happy song; there is no hint of reluctance here, no thought that the author is going out of a sense of duty or religious obligation.
 In fact it’s just the opposite, his heart is filled with gladness.
-He’s looking forward to the journey, not dreading the long hours on the road; he’s not lamenting the fact that he can’t stay home and relax; he is rejoicing.
+He’s looking forward to the journey, not dreading the long hours on the road; he’s not lamenting the fact that he can’t stay home and sleep in; he is rejoicing.

-I would imagine that the author of this Psalm had just as many good reasons to stay home as we do today.
-Think about the fact that in those days, there were no planes, or cars; no interstates; no Hampton Inn’s with clean sheets and hot showers at the end of the day.
+I would imagine that the author of this Psalm had a thousand reasons to stay home.
+This was a difficult trip for them to take; there were no planes, or cars, no interstates, no Hampton Inn’s with clean sheets and hot showers at the end of the day.
 No Chick-fil-a’s or Cracker Barrels.
 Just mile after mile of hot, dusty, dirt roads.

-In Genesis 1 God says that we were created in His image, and you might remember that there is community found in the Trinity, or the three personalities of God.
+We cannot forget that we were created in the image of God and God does not exist in isolation.
+God exists in community with the other members of the Trinity, or the three personalities of God.
 They exist together as equal parts: God the Father, God the Son, and God the Holy Spirit are all equals.
 We are designed for relationships.
-When we worship, we make a deceleration of dependence and we reflect the relational nature of our design.
-In worship, we actually represent God’s nature, who lives in perfect community.
+When we come together and worship, we make a declaration of dependence and we actually represent God’s nature, who lives in perfect community.

-God designed the Christian Community because He knew that we couldn’t do this on our own.
-This community is where we experience God’s grace and power.
+God designed us to live in community because He knew that we couldn’t do this on our own.
+Our community is where we experience God’s grace and power.
 So if you’re hurting; if you’re angry, or depressed, or afraid, or confused, or discouraged, or bitter, the worst thing you can do is check out.
 Don’t stay home and read the paper.
 Meet with the church.
 Even if that feels like that last thing you want to do.
-Gather with other broken people and worship God by faith even when the feeling isn’t there.
+Gather with other broken people and worship God even when the feeling isn’t there.
 Keep seeking after God.
 And in time, you’ll feel your joy, and pleasure, and relish for the things of God returning.

 Sometimes we need to be reminded how much we need God.
 Worship does that.
 If we neglect worship, if we neglect gathering with God’s people, it won’t be long before our relationship with God begins to be affected.
 God gets pushed to the outskirts of our life a little more as each day passes.
 Our Christian faith gives way to vague feelings of being spiritual.
-And we start to live as though life depends on us more than on God.
-Worshipping together as God’s people is one of the main ways to remind us os His great power.
+And we start to live as though life depends more on me and less on God.
+Worshipping together as God’s people is one of the main ways to remind us of His great power.

-We were not created to live alone, that’s why God created Eve.
+Christianity must be lived in community.
 We can’t hold on to our faith or to our hope on our own.
 We can’t love our neighbor on our own, and we can’t forgive on our own.
 We need one another, we need to be encouraged.
 Meeting together is how we find that support and encouragement we need to live lives of love.
-A love that is common among believers, but in our world is anything but common.

 Worship reminds us of the unity found in God.
 Verse 3 reads: “Jerusalem, built as a city that is bound firmly together.”

-The first time I read that verse I thought that the writer of this Psalm was describing the architecture of the city.
+For the longest time I thought that the writer of this Psalm was describing the architecture of the city.
 He was saying how beautiful it was that all the pieces of stone and masonry fit together.
-But the more I read this Psalm, the more I began to realize that He is describing something deeper.
+But, Eugene Peterson helped me realize that the Psalmist is describing something deeper.
 Jerusalem was not just a location on the map, For the Jews it was a reminder that their lives and their stories were shaped by God.
 Jerusalem was a symbol of God’s presence in the world.

 We sing together as a show of unity.
-There is not someone playing and the rest of us singing.
-We are all singing together.
 Yes some folks sing better that other folks, and some folks sing louder than other folks, but this is a place where it doesn’t matter if you can carry a tune or not, you have the opportunity to lift your voice and sing with other sons and daughter of God in worship.